-I follow the guidance noted below as often as possible, allowing me to save money.
+I follow the guidlance noted below as often as possible, allowing me to save money.
 You can do the same.

 I recently read a book entitled Rich Dad, Poor Dad, and that book changed my perception of money.
 I learned that it is a better idea to diversify my investments, which means investing my money into a variety of different areas such as the equity market, mutual funds or in the real market.

-It does not matter if you have 10,000 or 100,000 in your account, as long as you make sure to invest whatever you have in a vehicle that will allow you to make money from your investment.
-If you really want to be rich, you need to make money from your savings.
+It does not matter if you have 10,000 or 100,000 in your account, as long as you make sure to invest smartly, you are more likely to become financially free in your old days.

 The biggest problem for me was that I was really not interested in learning about finance.
 I was just earning my living and paying my taxes like everybody else.